 Though a large and globally distributed company, Client A has adapted agile methodologies with frequent, ongoing enhancements to their CRM.
 To guide this process, we meet with them weekly and prepare a production release once or twice per month.
 By adding functionality that alerts field sales reps about these monthly enhancements, we drive more employee adoption.
 The field team knows they can provide feedback and see the changes without waiting for annual “big bang” release cycles.

-Client B, a healthcare equipment sales, rental, and service company, engaged Highland back in 2015 for the initial configuration and rollout of their CRM.
-Since then, Highland and the client have partnered to deliver multiple integrations: with a data warehouse, their human resources system, a third-party industry dataset, commission servicing tool, and stand-alone marketing automation tool.
-Within the CRM itself, as usage increases and sales processes evolve, Highland and the client have performed a complete overhaul of the data hierarchy in the Accounts module (over 60,000 records), customized the Opportunities module to streamline the client’s Challenger Selling methodology, and built out the Strategic Account planning process within the CRM.
+Client B, a healthcare equipment sales, rental, and service company, engaged Highland for the initial configuration and rollout of their CRM.
+Since then, we delivered multiple integrations: a data center warehouse, a human resources system, a third-party industry dataset, commission servicing tool, and stand-alone marketing automation tool.
+As usage increases and sales processes evolve, we have also conducted a complete overhaul of the data hierarchy in the Accounts module (over 60,000 records), customized the Opportunities module to streamline the client’s Challenger Selling methodology, and built out the Strategic Account planning process.